-The Operational Risk Management (ORM) department, a second line of defence function, provides the methodology, tools and processes for the identification, assessment, reporting and management of operational risks for the implementation by respective risk owners across the Group.
-The ORM department also independently oversees the operational risk controls monitoring that resides within the first line of defence.
+The NFRM CoE, a second line of defence function, provides the methodology, tools and processes for the identification, assessment, reporting and management of operational risks by the respective risk owners across the Group.
+The NFRM CoE also independently oversees the operational risk controls monitoring that resides within the first line of defence.